usnistgov/inet/FeatureCAN.md

 	- /home/vagrant/﻿FiCo4OMNeT/examples/can/*                                      ==>   /home/vagrant/inet/examples/
 	- /home/vagrant/﻿FiCo4OMNeT/examples/package.ned                          ==>   /home/vagrant/inet/examples/

+* Don’t copy FlexRay files from (a) as we are interested in CAN files only.
 * Create / Modify the following files and folders

 	- In (b) Create /home/vagrant/inet/src/base/Inet_DEFS.h to replace the /home/vagrant/inet/src/base/fico4omnet_Defs.h library file.